Permafrost/Tundra/SERVICES.md

 * `$datetime.output` is an `IData` document containing the datetime strings reformatted according to the given `$pattern.output` in the given `$timezone.output`.
+  * `value` is optional and specified as an output only for developer convenience when using this service for a single string value.
+  * `value.list` is optional and specified as an output only for developer convenience when using this service for a list of string values.
+  * `value.table` is optional and specified as an output only for developer convenience when using this service for a table of string values.

 ---